Characterizing Idioms: Conventionality and Contingency: Asymmetries between heads and dependents

 \section{Asymmetries between heads and dependents}

 Our experiments revealed an unexpected but interesting asymmetry between heads and their dependents.
-We found that the head word of the target phrases was more conventional on average than the non-head content word.
+Based on conventionality scores, the head word of the target phrases was more conventional on average than the primary non-head word.
 A two-sample t-test revealed that this difference was significant ($t$ = 3.029, $df$ = 252.45, $p$ = 0.0027).
-This effect was much more robust for the target phrases (made up of idioms and collocations) than it was for the matched phrases.
 The matched phrases did not show a significant difference between heads and non-heads ($t$ = 1.506, $df$ = 277.42, $p$ = 0.1332).

-Figure~\ref{asymmetries} presents the data in a slightly different way.
-The plots here include all of the target and matched phrase, and show that at lower values of overall phrase conventionality, the unusual meaning comes disproportionately from the non-head word.
-We have shown that idioms fall at the low end of the conventionality spectrum, so the data in Figure~\ref{asymmetries} indicate that the unconventional meaning of idioms comes largely from the dependent word.
-The effect is largest for verb object phrases.
+Figure~\ref{asymmetries} presents the data in a different way, with target and matched phrases plotted together.
+The plots show that the variability in overall phrase conventionality, which helps to distinguish idioms and non-idioms, is largely driven by the dependent word (as indicated by the steeper slopes for the non-head effects).
+This interaction between phrase conventionality and head/non-head is significant (see Row 10 of Table~\ref{asymmetrymodelresults} of Appendix B).

-One possibility we raise for the difference in effect sizes between the phrase types is that there could be an additive effect of linear order, with conventionality decreasing from left to right through the phrase.
-For verb object phrases, the two effects go in the same direction, whereas for adjective noun and noun noun phrases, the linear order effect would go in the opposite direction as the headedness effect.
+In addition, Figure~\ref{asymmetries} illustrates that this discrepancy between heads and non-heads is largest for verb object phrases.
+We confirm this by fitting a linear model of word conventionality with predictors for phrase conventionality (average of the component words), head versus non-head word, and syntactic class, plus all interactions, using sum coding to compare factor levels of syntactic class.\footnote{\texttt{WordConv$\sim$PhraseConv*Class*Head}} The effect of headedness on conventionality scores is significantly greater for verb object phrases than the global effect of headedness (see Panel 4 of Figure~\ref{asymmetries}; Row 14 of Table~\ref{asymmetrymodelresults} of Appendix B).
+We raise the possibility that there is an additive effect of linear order, with conventionality decreasing from left to right through the phrase.
+For verb object phrases, the two effects go in the same direction, whereas for adjective noun and noun noun phrases, the linear order effect counteracts the headedness effect.
+We are not aware of any other theory positing the attribution of idiomatic meaning to incremental chunks in this way.
+Our results suggest that syntactic constituency alone is not enough to explain the observed patterns.